titanxtx/Perl-Toolkit3/README.md

 # Perl-Toolkit3
-A toolkit to modify different data structures.
-Find matches, sort, map, grep, and loop through arrays and hashes including nested structures.
+A toolkit to manipulate and pull data from lists and hashes.
+Find matches, sort, map, grep, and loop through lists and hashes including nested structures.
 It is a recursionless toolkit.

 This is toolkit is experimental and is not finished.
 Test things out as you wish.